holoviz/lumen/docs/getting_started/build_dashboard.md

 ::::

+Congratulations!
+You have created your first Lumen dashboard and know a bit more about penguins!

 :::{note}
 This is just a simple example of how to build a dashboard with Lumen.
-The next step is to review the core concepts of what we just acheived!
+The next step is to review the core concepts of what we just achieved so you can generalize these steps to create your own dashboard.
 :::